sumit-1409/Bitcoin-Price-Predictor/README.md

 Scikit-learn – ML models

-TensorFlow/Keras (optional) – For LSTM or deep learning
+TensorFlow/Keras – For LSTM and deep learning

-Streamlit/Flask (optional) – For web-based interface
+Flask  – For web-based interface